-Working capital management is a business tool that helps companies effectively make use of current assets, helping companies to maintain sufficient cash flow to meet short term goals and obligations.
+Working capital management – defined as current assets minus current liabilities – is a business tool that helps companies effectively make use of current assets and maintain sufficient cash flow to meet short-term goals and obligations.
 By effectively managing working capital, companies can free up cash that would otherwise be trapped on their balance sheets.
 As a result, they may be able to reduce the need for external borrowing, expand their businesses, fund mergers or acquisitions, or invest in R&D.

 Working capital is calculated by subtracting current liabilities from current assets.
 That means that the working capital formula can be illustrated as:

 Working capital = current assets – current liabilities